MaxBamberger/DataScienceProjects/README.md

 # DataScienceProjects
 Welcome!
-This is a collection of great science projects I have completed for clients or as part of my independent research.
+This is a collection of great machine learning projects I have completed for clients or as part of my independent research.
 More to come as I clean up some projects

 ## Table of Contents
  - [Movie Recommender System](https://github.com/MaxBamberger/DataScienceProjects/tree/master/movie_recommender_system) (a recommendation system that produces user recommendations based on predicted ratings and processes new movies / users as they onboard.